pboling/yacs/DETAILS.md

 - Dev server
   - Frontend: pnpm run dev → starts Vite dev server with React Fast Refresh on http://localhost:5173
   - Backend: pnpm run server → starts the Express backend on http://localhost:3001 providing GET /scanner
   - The frontend REST client in dev defaults to http://localhost:3001 unless VITE_API_BASE is set.
-Set VITE_API_BASE to override.
+In `.env.local` set 'export VITE_API_BASE="https://api-rs.dexcelerate.com"' to use Prod API locally.
+Remember to run `direnv allow` after ENV changes.
-  - WebSocket is proxied in dev at /ws to wss://api-rs.dexcelerate.com/ws (vite.config.ts keeps only the WS proxy).
+  - WebSocket proxy in dev: Vite exposes `/ws` and proxies it to the local backend at `ws://localhost:3001/ws` when running the local dev stack (`pnpm run dev:serve`). `vite.config.ts` keeps only the WS proxy.
+To route to the public server use `USE_PUBLIC_API=1` or set `VITE_API_BASE`.

 - Production build
   - pnpm run build → runs TypeScript project build (tsc -b) for type-checking only (noEmit), then Vite build.